courselabs/cloudnative/labs/env/README.md

 If you're setting lots of variables, it's easier to store them all in a file like [exercises.env](./exercises.env) and pass that to the container as an environment file.

-📋 Run container loading `labs/env/exercises.env` as an environment file.
+📋 Run a container loading `labs/env/exercises.env` as an environment file.

 <details>
   <summary>Not sure how?</summary>